-The BIRO "Statistical Engine" connects to the local BIRO Postgres database and runs statistical functions creating "statistical objects".
+The BIRO "Statistical Engine" connects to the local BIRO Postgres database and runs statistical functions to create "statistical objects".

 A statistical object is defined as "an element of a distributed information system that carries essential data in the form of embedded, partial aggregate components, required to compute a summary measure or relevant parameter for the whole population from multiple sites".

-The definition is central to the functioning of BIRO, as it allows using pre-determined datasets as basic elements of statistical analysis run on top of aggregate data to product individual centre reports, and transmitted over the network for the production of global reports.
-This solution allows bypassing many possible risks and restrictions imposed by privacy legislation, as defined by the best architecture, avoiding the exchange of individual records.
+The definition is central to the functioning of BIRO, as it allows using pre-determined datasets as basic elements for a statistical analysis to be performed on top of aggregate data.
+The result is a single centre report as well as packets transmitted over the network for the production of global reports.
+This solution allows bypassing many possible risks and restrictions imposed by privacy legislation (according to the best architecture being selected), avoiding the exchange of individual records.

 Basically, statistical objects are tables that contain statistical aggregations of local data (arithmetic mean, percentile, variance, linear and logistic regression, bar plot data, histogram data, box pot data, etc), stored as flat text comma delimited files (CSV).
-Statistical objects are organized according to a dictionary that includes basic components of frequency tables, measures of location, measures of dispersion, graphical elements, regression, and standardization.
-Criteria agreed by the Delphi panel for the definition of the best architecture are duly taken into account in the specifications of statistical objects.
+They are organized following details included in a dictionary listing features of basic components e.g. frequency tables, measures of location, measures of dispersion, graphical elements, regression, and standardization.

+Criteria agreed by the Delphi panel for the definition of the best architecture have been duly taken into account in the specifications of statistical objects.

-A report template has been developed to precisely define all outputs produced by the statistical engine.
-The same structure is used to automate the production of both the individual centres and the global BIRO reports.
-This feature is optimal as it allows using the same set of basic statistical functions for multiple, repeated applications.
+The BIRO report template precisely defines all outputs to be produced by the statistical engine.

+The same structure is used to automate the production of both the individual centres and the global BIRO reports, a feature that is extremely convenient, as it allows using the same set of basic statistical functions for multiple, repeated applications.

 The statistical engine connects to the local database using the open source statistical R software with proper Postgres drivers.

-According to the specifications given by the report template and the associated relevant definitions of the statistical objects, it processes the database to deliver statistical objects in the form of small CSV datasets, further processed to produce individual centre outputs and complete local reports in pdf and html formats, using the Latex software.
+According to the specifications given by the report template, and the associated relevant definitions of the statistical objects, it processes the database to deliver statistical objects in the form of small CSV datasets, to be further processed to output individual centre and complete local reports in the form of pdf and html files, using the Latex software.